Who Shot Ya?: Mixtape version

 In 2004, Brooklyn rapper Shawn "Jay-Z" Carter recollected, about the mixtape, "I've heard songs I like, but the last time I remember being truly, truly inspired was when I heard 'Who Shot Ya.' " One night, Kareem "Biggs" Burke, cofounder of Jay-Z's label, Roc-A-Fella Records, drew him to Harlem's 125 Street, entered his car, inserted the tape, and fled.
 Jay-Z reflects, "He knew that if I heard 'Who Shot Ya?,' it's going to inspire me to make songs even hotter.
 But that song, it was so crazy.
 It just had an effect on everybody.
-The world stopped when he dropped 'Who Shot Ya?' " On Jay-Z's debut June 1996 album's track "Brooklyn's Finest," guest Biggie includes the phrase who shot ya and the word warning.
+The world stopped when he dropped 'Who Shot Ya?' " On Jay-Z's track "Brooklyn's Finest" off Reasonable Doubt, guest Biggie includes the phrase who shot ya and the word warning.